RobTillaart/PCR/README.md

 and iterates over the DENATURE, ANNEALING and EXTENSION phase.
 Returns the current state.
 The user **MUST** provide the actual temperature of the sample so process can heat and cool the sample on a need to basis.
 The user **MUST** call this function as often as possible in a tight loop.
-Returns the current state.
 - **int iterationsLeft()** returns the number of iterations left.
 - **uint32_t timeLeft()** estimator of the time left to reach the HOLD state.
 This function assumes that the duration per phase does not change runtime,